leninepestana/bdsqueries/README.md

 I will create a new repository with the name of ***dscatalog-database-queries*** that will be hosted at:

 - https://github.com/leninepestana/dscatalog-database-queries to continue chapter 5

+I will continue the chapter in the same section where I ended it here:

+- 05-22 Preparing the End of Chapter 3 DSCatalog